semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 Pipeline velocity manifests itself in a number of ways:

-**How quickly do we get feedback on the correctness of our work?** If it’s longer than the time it takes to get a cup of coffee, pushing code to CI is the equivalent of asking a developer to join a meeting in the middle of solving a problem.
+**How quickly do we get feedback on the correctness of our work?** If it’s longer than the time it takes to get a cup of coffee, pushing code to CI is too distracting.
+It's like asking a developer to join a meeting in the middle of solving a problem.
 Developers will work less effectively due to context switching.

 **How long does it take us to build, test and deploy a simple code commit?** For example, a total time of one hour for CI and deployment means that the entire engineering team has a hard limit of up to seven deploys for the whole application in a workday.
 This causes developers to opt for less frequent and more risky deployments, instead of the rapid change that businesses today need.

-**How quickly can we set up a new pipeline?** Difficulty with scaling CI/CD infrastructure or reusing existing configuration creates friction, which stifles development.
-Today’s cloud infrastructure is best utilized by writing software as a composition of microservices, which calls for frequent and fast initiation of new CI/CD pipelines.
+**How quickly can we set up a new pipeline?** Difficulty with scaling CI/CD infrastructure or reusing existing configuration creates friction.
+Today’s cloud infrastructure is best utilized by writing software as a composition of microservices.
+Developers need new CI/CD pipelines often, and they need them fast.
 This is solved by having a CI/CD tool that is programmable and fits in the existing development workflows.

-Most notably it should support storing all CI/CD configuration as code that can be reviewed, versioned and restored.
-It is also important to be able to access CI/CD resources through both a command-line interface (CLI) and remote API.
-Perhaps most importantly, it should be easy to use for every developer so that projects don't depend on individuals or teams who are tasked to "set up and maintain CI" for other people.
+Such a CI/CD tool should support storing all pipeline configuration as code that can be reviewed, versioned and restored.
+But most importantly, it should be easy to use for every developer.
+That way projects don't depend on individuals or teams who set up and maintain CI for others.

 ### 3.1.2 Reliability

-A reliable pipeline always produces the same output for a given input, and with no significant oscillations in runtime.
+A reliable pipeline always produces the same output for a given input with consistent runtime.
 Intermittent failures cause intense frustration among developers.

 Operating and scaling CI/CD infrastructure that provides on-demand, clean, identical and isolated resources for a growing team is a complex job.
 What seems to work well for one project or a few developers usually breaks down when the team and the number of projects grow, or the technology stack changes.
 This is a top reason why engineering teams move from a self-hosted to a cloud-based CI/CD solution.

 ### 3.1.3 Completeness

 Any degree of automation is a positive change.
-However, the job is not fully complete until the CI/CD pipeline accurately runs and visualizes the entire software delivery process.
+However, the job is not complete until the CI/CD pipeline accurately runs and visualizes the entire software delivery process.
 This requires the use of a CI/CD tool that can model both simple and when needed, complex workflows, so that manual error in repetitive tasks is all but impossible.

-For example, it’s not uncommon to have the CI phase fully automated, but to leave out deployment as a manual operation to be performed by often a single person on the team.
-If a CI/CD tool can successfully model the deployment workflow needed, for example with use of secrets, multi-stage pipeline promotions and an audit log, this bottleneck can be removed.
+For example, it’s not uncommon to have the CI phase automated, but to leave out deployment as a manual operation to be performed by often a single person on the team.
+If a CI/CD tool can model the deployment workflow needed, for example with use of secrets, multi-stage pipeline promotions and an audit log, this bottleneck can be removed.

 ## 3.1 General Principles